mericas/KP3S/configs/2.1.1_TMC2225/README.md

   4. Includes my PID settings.
 Suggest you do a PID calibration right away
   5. TMC2225 are in UART mode

 To enable UART mode on the TMC2225 you will have to add a jumper wire from each driver to a header on the motherboard.
 This sounds scary but if you have basic soldering skills it isn't too bad.
 If you don't know how to solder, you probably don't want to do this.
+Makerbase has a good video on the this, see their [wiki](https://github.com/makerbase-mks/MKS-Robin-Nano-V1.X/wiki/TMC_UART_MODE)
 See the [schematic](https://github.com/le3tspeak/Marlin-2.0.X-MKS-Robin-Nano/blob/2ffa19960715aa0fd97bf5f8973691eb2fc0012c/docs/TMC2208SWSERIAL.png) for details but understand the KP3S has nothing in E1 so you don't need to wire that socket.
 The **pins_MKS_ROBIN_NANO_common.h** file should go in Marlin/pins/stm32f1/.

 This configuration is for my board which came with TMC2225.
 It should work with TMC2208 except the MICROSTEPS in Configuration_adv.h will probably need to be change from 32 to 16.
 It might work for TMC2209/TMC2226 but I haven't tested it yet.